JohnMurray/busan/README.md

 ## Documentation

-The project lacks comprehensive documentation at this time, however I am experimenting with [decision logs][decision-log-url] as a way to document and communicate the major design decisions that were made.
+The project lacks comprehensive documentation or getting started guides at this time.
+The best source of documentation will be found in the rustdocs at [docs.rs][docs-rs-busan] and in the [examples folder][examples-url].

-Of course the source code is also lightly documented and available at [docs.rs][docs-rs-busan] and there are fully functional examples available in the [examples folder][examples-url].
+If you are interested in additional context behind the project or technical decisions, then the [decision logs][decision-log-url] may be of particular interest.

   [docs-rs-busan]: https://docs.rs/busan/latest/busan/
   [examples-url]: https://github.com/JohnMurray/busan/blob/main/examples/